erickopelt/blog/content/posts/hugo.md

 ### Deploy

 For deployment we will be using [Netlify](https://www.netlify.com/) with Github integration.
 So first thing create a new repository and push your code to Github.
+After that jump into Netlify dashboard.

+In the Netlify dashboard click in the New site button then select Github as the repo provider.
+You need to authorize Netlify usage of your Github account and select wich repository will be available for deploy.
+Now just select the right repository and setup the build configuration.
+Netlify recognizes hugo and the default build configuration show it's already enough.

-### Custom domain
+### Conclusion

+Hugo makes creation easy with simple tools and a variety of themes and turns adding new content into the simple task of just creating a new markdown file.
+Combine with Netlify effortless configuration and integration and you have the fastest setup I have ever experienced.